wcchin/pyreveal/README.md

 - cr_word: CopyRight word (optional), the words that appear at the footer
 - cr_color: color for the cr_word (optional), default to 'rgba(205,205,205,0.0)'
 - toc: use the table of content plugin (not tested yet)
-- to_pdf: default to false, if true, will create a pdf version of the slides, using phantom.js
+- to_pdf: default to false, if true, will create a pdf version of the slides, using phantomjs. to use the to_pdf function, please check and install phantomjs following the <a href="https://github.com/astefanutti/decktape">decktape instruction</a> and <a href="http://phantomjs.org/" target="blank">phantomjs instruction</a>.
 - reveal_path: optional, default to 'reveal.js'(the same directory as the output html)

 ### the special keyword for generating slides and some other functions